 Woldenberg Park, Riverfront park near French Quarter in New Orleans, United States

-Woldenberg Park is a green space that runs along the Mississippi River near downtown New Orleans with paved walking paths and sculptures.
-The grounds include open areas, planted sections, and views toward the water and surrounding structures.
+Woldenberg Park is a riverfront green space that runs along the Mississippi River in downtown New Orleans, Louisiana.
+It features paved walking paths, open lawns, and a series of outdoor sculptures spread across the grounds.

 Art installations throughout the grounds tell stories of immigration and remembrance that visitors encounter while walking.
 These sculptures shape how people move through and experience the space.